 - Ask strategic questions.

-Keep evaluation of the board and individual separate
+Keep evaluation of the board and individuals separate

 In Firing Lousy Board Members, Joyaux explains how it’s imperative that you move quickly with underperforming board members because your cause deserves better.
 While she acknowledges this task is not always easy, this guide will provide what Joyaux calls helpful “recipes.”
 What’s more, Joyaux has done everything she’s suggested in this book—not only as a staff member but also as a board member and chair.